vijendrasaini/vijendrasaini/README.md

 ## Who are you?
 My name is Vanza Setia.
 I'm a beginner web developer that like doing coding challenges and helping people on Frontend Mentor by giving them valuable feedback.

 I love building things with code, especially a website.
 When, I was a kid I really wish that I could make something live on the internet.
-Now, here I'm 😁.
+Now, here I'm on GitHub and [other platform too](https://linktr.ee/vanzasetia).

 ## A Little Facts On How I Code
 I code on my Android phone.
 It's surprising that I can learn coding on my phone.
 Someday, I will code on laptop.